-(Figure 9).
+In contrast to the Beluga solution, we implement beta-reduction using the defined notion of substitution (Figure 8).
+The logical relation uses the notion of renaming (Figure 9).
 In general, cases where renamings or substitutions occur, such as for the logical relation in the case of a function type, will later require the rewriting system of the σ -calculus for the corresponding proofs.

-Having well-typed (or well-scoped) terms proves incredibly useful for avoiding errors in the definitions.
+Having well-typed (or scoped) terms proves incredibly useful for avoiding errors in the definitions.